-Advice for schools is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
-The Youth Endowment Fund (YEF) Toolkit sets out the evidence for what works in preventing young people from becoming involved in violence.
+Advice for schools is provided in the Home Office's Preventing youth violence and gang involvement and its county lines guidance.
+Toolkit sets out the evidence for what works in preventing young people from becoming involved in violence.

 Further information